ThinkDataEd/curriculum/docs/unit2/lesson13.md

 data set is big or small.
 This will help them determine if there really is a difference in survival rates for males versus females, or if the 10% difference was just due to chance.

 16. Split the class into two groups, 46% of them on one side of the room and the other 54% on the other side of the room.
 Tell the smaller group they have been assigned to play female characters in the horror movie (regardless of their gender) and tell the larger group that they have been assigned to play male characters in the horror movie (regardless of their gender).
-Once those groups have been created, have the class calculate the number of students in each group that would have survived a horror film using the actual proportions given in Step 14.
+Once those groups have been created, have the class calculate the number of students in each group that would have survived a horror film using the actual proportions given in step 14 above.

     <span style="color:grey"><u>***For example:***</u></span>
     <span style="color:grey"><u>***For a class of 30 students:***</u></span>

     • <span style="color:grey">**46% of 30 (0.46x30) ≈ 14 students representing female characters. **</span>

     • <span style="color:grey">**Of those 14 female characters, 23%, or 3 (0.23x14 ≈ 3), are survivors. **</span>